Preparing for Your Disability Hearing

 There is one thing that lawyers cannot do: they are powerless to speed up the system.
 There may be a delay in getting the written decision.
 The written decision will be mailed to you with a copy to your lawyer.
 If you’re lucky enough to have the judge issue a bench decision at the hearing, the short written bench decision summary usually comes within a week.
 Otherwise, don’t expect a decision from the judge for at least a month — two months is more common.
 Sometimes it takes even longer for a hearing decision to be mailed to you.
 Some judges are very slow.

 There is seldom any way to speed up getting a decision out.
 So, as hard as it is, you must grit your teeth and wait.
 If more than three months pass, it’s a good idea to make sure that your file hasn’t been lost; and your lawyer can do that.
-But your lawyer can’t do much more to speed things up.
+But as any attorney at our law firm can tell you, your lawyer can’t do much more to speed things up.

 How the Judge Determines Disability